- Voltage sags are the most common occurrence affecting power quality.

 Typically, electronic equipment can withstand high voltages provided they last for less than one millisecond in duration, but voltages greater than +10 percent or -20 percent for between 0.5 and 10 seconds duration will likely create problems.

 Note that these curves are merely guidelines, and some electronic equipment may require higher power quality conditions than those represented in these standards.

 Reducing the impact of voltage sags

-Sophisticated, uninterruptible power supply (UPS) equipment conditions power by correcting voltage sags.
+If the initial two approaches are not sufficient, take steps to compensate for voltage sags when they do occur.
+Install uninterruptible power supply (UPS) devices.
+They condition power by correcting voltage sags.
 Constant voltage regulators (CVR) are another option.
 These devices incorporate capacitors, which help to regulate voltage as the incoming primary voltage changes.
-CVRs function similar to UPS units; however, they do not include batteries to make them uninterruptible.
-Consider specifying and purchasing electrical equipment that is more tolerant of voltage variation.